miamollie/aws-workshop/README.md

 Work through deploying a basic app first, in turn applying this new knowledge to unpacking how the SPA is deployed and contrasting the ECS, Fargate and plain EC2 setups.

 Refer to the [AWS workshop repo](https://github.com/miamollie/aws-workshop) to find source code for the app to deploy, as well as templates and the commands needed.
-The `ops/readme.md` of that repo has the next steps.
+Follow the steps outlined in `ops/readme.md`.
+You can refer to the [glossary](https://github.com/miamollie/aws-workshop/blob/master/ops/glossary.md) for an TLAs and AWS jargon.